Mohammadjamiu/tahugo_updated/content/science-stuff/what-is-electrical-power-in-terms-of-current-and-potential-difference.md

 ---
 title: What Is Electrical Power in Terms of Current and Potential Difference?
-slug: "Electric power can be calculated using two basic measurements: current and potential difference, which are related to each other by Ohm's law."
+slug: what is electrical power in terms of current and potential difference
 postdate: April 11, 2023
-description: What Is Electrical Power in Terms of Current and Potential Difference?
+description: "Electric power can be calculated using two basic measurements: current and potential difference, which are related to each other by Ohm's law."
 categorylabel: Science Stuff
 categories: '["Science Stuff"]'
 image: /images/polarityreverse_1.webp